MeasurementPhenotype Tutorial¶

 )

 Till now, the value_filters we have seen perform filtering on the entries recorded directly in the event tables.
-However, it is common to want to perform filtering on some aggregation of the data found in our event tables.
+Indeed, the generated dummy data we have been using has a single measurement per patient.
+However, we usually have many values recorded for each patient, on different days and on the same day.
+It is common to want to perform filtering on some aggregation of the data found in our event tables.
 In these cases, we can think of the measurement events in our data as 'raw' values that do not directly actually reflect the definition of a measurement we are interested in.
 For example,

 - Another common issue is that we often see duplicated entries for a lab measurement performed on the same day.
 For instance, a systolic blood pressure measurement may be performed 10 times on one day.
 This is often an issue of data quality, and it is suggested to have pipelines to de-duplicate values.
 However, we can use MeasurementPhenotype to perform this de-duplication for us.
 In essence, we create a new definition for systolic blood pressured which could be called 'daily_median_systolic_blood_pressure', and then perform further value_filtering on this new aggregated value.